A Few Success Stories

 Meet Chapito

-Chapito is only a 9 month old male Bulldog, but already, his pet parents are really worried!
-They saw a lot of blood one day and then noted it was coming from Chapito’s penis when he got excited.
+Chapito is a 9 month old male Bulldog.
+His pet parents saw a lot of blood one day and then noted it was coming from Chapito’s penis when he got excited.
 The doctor at Alta View Animal Hospital diagnosed a urethral prolapse – which is common in young male Bulldogs and requires surgery to remove the bleeding tip, along with neutering to prevent recurrence.
 A mobile surgeon was able to come into the veterinary practice to perform this surgery, but Chapito’s pet parents did not have the funding.
 Sage Compassion for Animals was able to provide the funding needed so that the surgery was scheduled and Chapito is home with his loving family!

 -